cms-dpoa/cat-hackathon/README.md

 For each new feature or fix, open an issue and - if it is something you plan to do - assign it to yourself.
 No push or pull request without an existing issue!

 For your code development, create a development branch (start the branch name with your name and add a descriptive word for the feature).
 Use preferrably one brach per feature.
-When done, push your branch to the repository, use `analysis-rdf:`, `analysis-coffea:`, `production-pfnano` or `workflows/law-dpoa-example` in your commit messages.
+When done, push your branch to the repository, use `analysis-rdf:`, `analysis-coffea:`, `production-pfnano` or `workflows-law-dpoa-example` in your commit messages.

 ```
 git checkout -b <yourname-branchname>